 Especially when you are sanding in grooves, it requires a good deal of patience and precision.

 Since it’s a labor-intensive task that requires a bit of elbow grease, the idea might be frustrating if you haven’t ever sanded wood grooves before.

 The problem is, if you are into the task of sanding table legs or the legs of a chair, you will be facing your own special kind of challenge – you are not able to sand them flat like you do when sanding other types of flat wood projects.

 But worry not; sanding rounded table legs is tricky, but it is not entirely impossible.

 Below, I will offer a few tricks and tips to help you sand even the most difficult types of antique furniture legs.
 So, let’s tune in…

 In this article we will cover:

 Best Tools for Sanding Grooved Table Legs

-The first thing to know is that you are not able to sand a grooved table leg that is round with a typical sander.
+The first thing to know is you won’t be able to sand a grooved table leg that is round with a typical sander.

-If you need to sand in grooves, you’ll need to follow certain steps to get the job done.
+If you need to sand in grooves, you’ll need to follow specific steps to get the job done.